The Escalation Clause, Explained

 WHAT IS AN ESCALATION CLAUSE?

 An escalation clause is used when there are multiple offers on a property.
 It’s designed for your contract for the property to be the winning one by escalating your offer higher than any other offers.
+Note: the seller will be looking at the net gain (sales price – commission).

 To improve your chances of winning in a multiple contract situation, the escalation clause allows you to offer a price in set increments (with a cap) above your original offer.
 If another contract has the same or a higher sales price, your offer amount would move above the other to your cap.
 It could escalate multiple times.
 Most buyers feel comfortable with using the escalation clause instead of offering the top number they’re willing to pay off the bat.
-It allows you can to make a lower offer that will increase to your top price ONLY if another offer is higher than your offer.
+It allows you to make an offer that will increase to your top price ONLY if another offer is higher than your offer.

 HOW DOES IT WORK?